appscode/blog/content/post/run-redis-in-aws/index.md

 ### Step 2: Get License

 Go to [Appscode License Server](https://license-issuer.appscode.com/) to get the license.txt file.
-For this tutorial we will use KubeDB Enterprise Edition.
+For this tutorial, we will use KubeDB Enterprise Edition.

 ![License Server](AppscodeLicense.png)